JordixArnau/php-Server-Environment/README.md

 ## panel.php

-Mockup of a dashboard page where the user is redirected once has logged in.
+A mockup of a dashboard page where the user is redirected once has logged in.
 We've implemented different PHP features:

 * If the user tries to access the page without logging in, there's a redirection that goes back to the index.php page.